 Mix up your walking by including occasional intervals.
 Whether you use these intervals to inject some intense cardio bursts or perform bodyweight exercises like squats, intervals offer the perfect chance to include extra additions to your walk.
 Even if you’ve been walking briskly and your heart rate is increased, adding extra exercises will only further the positive effects felt.

 Intervals of increased pace or jogging are a great way to build up stamina and cardiovascular fitness.
 If you struggle with sustained fast pace, start with short intervals and increase the time when you feel ready.

 The more steps you do, the more you walk, the more benefits you receive.
 Most accept 10,000 steps as their daily goal; a challenging but achievable target of approximately 5 miles.
 There are many reports that attest to the physical and mental benefits of 10,000 steps per day – read one here.

 Fitness trackers or pedometers are motivating guides for reaching goals, keeping constant track and giving users the ability to assess progress over time.

-Top Tips for Walking to Lose Weight
+Top Tips for Walking for Weight Loss

 Make Walking a Habit